devleaks/followthegreens/docs/fmc.md

 to the Follow the green core software, just for the smooth movement of the car.

 # How to Get a Follow Me Car

 Follow Me Car was always considered as a joke, a side project, an accident, a funny addition to the core, serious, hi-tech Follow the greens.

+ - Follow the greens is A-SMGCS (Advanced Surface Movement Guidance and Control System)
+ - A Follow Me Car is also A-SMGCS (_Antique_ Surface Movement Guidance and Control System)

 Pursuing that spirit, Follow me car is added as a fun addition: